openenergymonitor/guide/source/setup/install.markdown

 ## 1. **CT sensor**

 - Clip the CT sensor around either the Live or Neutral Cable
+- Connect jack plug into either CT1 or CT2 socket on the emonPi
 - If the power reading is negative: reverse the CT sensor orientation
-- Plug into either CT1 or CT2 socket on the emonPi
 - CT sensor cable should not be extended to avoid induced noise
 - For Solar PV install see [Solar PV Application page](/applications/solar-pv/#sensor-installation)